CerberusPM/Cerberus/README.md

 # **Work in progress:**

-## Features to Implement
+## Features yet to Implement
-flag subcommand,
-extend subcommand,
+* Landclaim saving
+* Whitelist subcommand
+* Expand subcommand
-move subcommand
+* Move subcommand
+* Flag system and flag subcommand
+* Flag subcommand with many flags (like in WorldGuard for Java)
+* Region highlighting

 ## Authors
 This Plugin was Jointly Founded by Levonzie and skyss0fly.